It's beginning to look like another record for holiday travel

 “Because travel is so popular, you’re not going to find anything that feels very rock-bottom, but January and February are great times to plan for March, April and May,” Laura Motta, an editor at travel-guide publisher Lonely Planet, said.
 “If you want to go to Paris in the spring, you need to be thinking about that in January.”

-AP Reporters Mae Anderson in Nashville and Mike Pesoli in Washington contributed to this report.
+AP Reporters Mae Anderson in Nashville, Tennessee, and Mike Pesoli in Washington, D.C., contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.